Natim/loads-slides/lighning/index.rst

 - From a computer
 - From a local cluster
-- From a cloud cluster
+- From a remote cluster

 And it is always the same simple command::